01 of 06

 06 of 06

 Once you have outlined the shape with string, begin filling it in by crisscrossing and wrapping from nail to nail.
 There is no rhyme or reason to this process.
 Simply go from side to side; top to bottom and corner to corner, varying the lengths and order randomly.
 If you see that you're about to run out of string, try to end where you left a tail of string at the beginning.
 Knot the ends tightly and start another bundle of floss there as well.
-Repeat this process until the shape is filled in to your liking, then tie off the end when finished.
+Repeat this process until the shape is filled into your liking, then tie off the end when finished.
 Clip the tails of thread.
+Now that you've finished, you can display your creation wherever you want in your home!
+You can also start a new string art project while you're at it.

 Tip: You could use more than one color of embroidery floss to fill in the shape, or choose a variegated string.